 Activities build on each other as the girls explore a single topic over the course of the semester.
-Examples include engineering, earth science, and video game development.
+Examples include engineering, the transfer of energy, and earth science.

 Showcases of activities and lessons are held at the end of each semester.